-Because nonbinary people don’t conform to the binary view of gender, language may need to be adjusted to reflect their identity.

-For example, many nonbinary people go by gender neutral pronouns.
+Because nonbinary people don’t conform to the binary view of gender, language is having to evolve.
+Many nonbinary people go by gender neutral pronouns.

-Personally, I use the pronouns “they/them” over either “she/her” or “he/him.”
+Personally, I prefer the pronouns “they/them” over either “she/her” or “he/him.”

-Thankfully, many educational institutions are now recognizing gender non-conforming individuals by developing healthcare programs and gender-neutral bathrooms.
+And, many educational institutions are now recognizing gender non-conforming individuals by developing healthcare programs and gender-neutral bathrooms.

 How to be an Ally to Nonbinary People

 An ally is person who supports the a community, whether or not they are a part of it.
 Meaning, you can have the power to help nonbinary people even if you don’t identify as one.

 Here’s what you can do to support nonbinary folks:

 - Use the names they choose for themselves.